 - Never allow a child to work the oven or stove without a parent or adult caretaker.

-- Consider programs offered by schools, organizations, and churches as an alternative to leaving a child home alone for extended periods time.
+- Consider programs offered by schools, organizations, and churches as an alternative to leaving a child home alone for an extended period of time.

 In addition to the suggestions listed above, it's always a good idea to inform immediate neighbors that your child may be home alone on some days.
-Not only can a neighbor be a good resource in the event of an emergency, it can help alleviate potential calls to child protective services by unaware neighbors.
+Not only can a neighbor be a good resource in the event of an emergency, but they can also help alleviate potential child welfare or child abuse calls to your local Child Protective Services (CPS) by unaware neighbors.